-If you are a fan of Stephen King, then you know his specialty is writing interesting characters in tossing them into bizarre situations.
-This story was all about Louis and his struggle to come to terms with the passing of his daughter.
-What lengths is he willing to go to?
-What does it take to make him realize he made a mistake?
+If you are a fan of Stephen King, then you know his specialty is writing interesting characters and tossing them into bizarre situations.
+This story was all about Louis and his struggle to come to terms with the passing of his daughter, while living near the Pet Sematary.
+His tragedy and desperation made him interesting, and his desperation while living near the Pet Sematary was certainly a bizarre situation.
+What lengths would he be willing to go to?
+What would it take to make him realize he made a horrible mistake?

 I thought this character was interesting because, while his actions did not have the best outcome, I understood why he did what he did.
 He was also relatable in the sense that he was learning about the Pet Sematary along with the audience.
-I even liked that Louis' idea of death (and what comes after) was challenged greatly by the events of this story.
-My only complaint is that I would have liked to see Louis’ story (specifically his ideology) get a little more focus.
-Louis went through quite the emotional journey, and I thought Jason Clarke did a great job of conveying this character's varying emotional state (which was crucial in making the audience buy into what he did and his motivations for doing so).
+I even liked that Louis' idea of death—and what comes after—was challenged greatly by the events of this story.
+Louis went through quite the emotional journey, and I thought Jason Clarke did a great job of conveying this character's varying emotional state, which was crucial in making the audience buy into what he did, as well as his motivations for doing so.

 Con: Rachel (-4pts)

-This was a character that got way more screen time and development than what was necessary (while other side characters got little to none).
+This was a character that got way more screen time and development than what was necessary—while other side characters got little to none.
 We got a backstory for this character in relation to a trauma from her childhood.
 This backstory had absolutely nothing to do with the present storyline or the Pet Sematary.
 I have not read the book, so I do not know if this storyline was in the book or if Stephen King made a better connection between it and the present storyline, but it definitely did not work for me in this movie.
-It felt like a distraction, and ended up having absolutely no payoff.
-The filmmakers definitely should have spent the screen time focusing on more relevant aspects of this story.
+It felt like a distraction from the more relevant aspects of this story, and it ended up having absolutely no payoff whatsoever.

 Pro: John Lithgow (+5pts)

-John Lithgow plays Louis' new neighbor, Judd.
+John Lithgow played Louis' new neighbor, Judd.
 I will get into my problem with this character later in my review, but John Lithgow added a lot to this role.
-I cannot pinpoint exactly what makes him so entertaining to watch, but John Lithgow has a great screen presence.
-You care about this character because of the depth that John Lithgow adds to any role he is in.
-There were parts about the character's story that did not make sense, but I was able to forgive these (to an extent) because of how much I enjoyed seeing John Lithgow in the role.
-He is an incredibly talented actor (which gave the character layers and made him more interesting), and he has a great screen presence (which made the character memorable).
+You will care about this character because of the depth that John Lithgow added to the role.
+He is an incredibly talented actor, and was able to give the character compelling layers despite my issues with the character's story.
+He also has a great screen presence, which made the character stick with me even when he was not on screen.
 John Lithgow significantly improves any movie he is in, and Pet Sematary was no exception.

 Con: Judd’s Motivation (-3pts)

-I liked John Lithgow as Judd.
-I enjoyed the character’s presence, but his motivations did not make any sense.
-The character is fully aware of what happens when you bury something in the Pet Sematary.
-He knows that things do not come back the same, so I did not buy his reasoning for telling Louis about the place.
+I liked John Lithgow as Judd, so I enjoyed the character’s presence, but the character's motivations did not make any sense.
+The character was fully aware of what happened when someone buried something in the Pet Sematary.
+He knew that these things did not come back the same, so I did not buy his reasoning for telling Louis about the place.
 Based on what Judd knew about the Pet Sematary, I just did not believe that the character would think that the risk was worth the gain.
-Perhaps the book did a better job of explaining Judd’s motivation, but the filmmakers definitely did not give it the attention that it needed.
-It just felt like an example of a character making a dumb decision just to get he plot of the movie moving.
+Perhaps the book did a better job of explaining Judd’s motivations, but the filmmakers definitely did not give it the attention that it needed.
+It just felt like a classic example of a character making a dumb decision just so that the movie could happen.

 Pro: Ellie & The Sematary (+8pts)

-I liked Ellie, not for the actress in the role (although she did a really good job), but for what impact the character had on Louis’ story.
-What does his actions with Ellie do to his family?
-What does it do to him, mentally?
-What is she capable of doing and how dangerous is she?
+I liked Ellie, not for the actress in the role—although she did a really good job—but for what impact the character had on Louis’ story.
+What did his actions with Ellie do to his family?
+What did it do to him, mentally?
+What was she capable of doing after the fact, and how dangerous was she?
 It was interesting to see the filmmakers answering these questions on-screen, and it was made even better by how creepy the character was in a number of scenes.

 Con: The Horror (-5pts)

 Unfortunately, while I liked the movie, I found it to be more of a thriller than a horror.
-Horror is a weird genre because, by definition, if you are hoping to be scared, you are less likely to be.
-That being said, I did not think there was much to this movie that was “scary”.
-I would give examples but I do not want to spoil anything.
-All I will say is that the few scenes (that felt like attempted horror), really just felt like more of a slasher film, as opposed to one that was actually “scary”.
-Again, I liked the movie, I just thought the horror could have used some work.
-Definitely do not go into it expecting a very scary movie, as it ended up being mild horror at best.
+Horror is a weird genre, because by definition, if you are hoping to be scared, you unlikely to be.
+That being said, I did not think there was much to this movie that was “scary.”
+I would give examples, but I do not want to spoil anything.
+All I will say is that the few scenes that felt like attempted horror really just felt like more of a slasher film than a scare inducing horror.
+I liked the movie, but definitely do not go into it expecting a very scary movie, as it ended up being mild horror at best.

 Grade: B- (84pts)

 I am a big Stephen King fan, and I enjoy a good horror movie, so I was looking forward to this one.
-I thought it was a decent movie, but there were definitely some elements of the story that needed some improvement.
+I thought it was a decent movie, but there were definitely some elements of the story that needed some work.
 Louis, with a strong performance from Jason Clarke, got decent character development, but he was really the only character who was properly developed.
-Rachel got a bunch of screentime and backstory, but it never felt relevant to the primary story (regarding the Pet Sematary, Louis, and her daughter).
+Rachel got a bunch of screentime and a fleshed out backstory, but it never felt relevant to the primary story.